 - lime juice, optional, to taste

-Place tomatoes, jalapenos, onion and garlic on a lipped tray lined with aluminum foil.
+Place tomatoes, jalapenos, onion, and garlic on a lipped tray lined with aluminum foil.
 Arrange with the larger items on the edges and the smaller items lined down the center.
-Onion should be cut side down.
+The onion should be cut side down.

 Place under broiler on high, and place tray five inches or so below, generally the second shelf down.
 Broil 10 to 15 minutes total, tending as needed.
 Roast until vegetables are slightly charred and the skin on the peppers blackened, turning as each side is done and removing each when all sides are charred.
 Add peppers to a bowl as they are finished, cover, and allow them to steam.
 Add the tomatillos and onion to another bowl.
 Cool until easy to handle.
 Reserve any juices on the sheet tray.

-Place all the juices that have been strained and any juices from the sheet tray or the bowl you’ve worked over and chicken stock in a pan, heat over medium-high heat and reduce until there is about 1/2 inch of syrupy reduction in the bottom of the pan.
+Place all the juices that have been strained and any juices from the sheet tray or the bowl you’ve worked over and chicken stock in a pan.
+Heat over medium-high heat and reduce until there is about 1/2 inch of golden syrupy reduction in the bottom of the pan.
 Watch carefully toward the end, this goes quickly, several minutes at most.

-Add the tomatillo mixture to the pan along with any additional juice, stir to mix.
+Add the tomatillo mixture to the pan, stir to mix.
 Add vinegar, salt, and sugar.
 Add lime if desired.
 Taste and adjust seasonings.

-- If you broil extra jalapenos, you can taste for the level of heat – just add more if you want more and freeze the rest for later.
+- If you broil extra jalapenos, you can taste for the level of heat – just add more if you want more and freeze the rest in small packets for later.

 - This is not a recipe that has been checked for the proper acidity to safely can in a boiling water bath.